-Many men with low risk localised prostate cancer choose to go on active surveillance when they are first diagnosed.
+Many men with localised prostate cancer, that has a low risk of spreading, choose to go on active surveillance when they are first diagnosed.
 But active surveillance isn't for everyone.
 You might find it difficult not having treatment for prostate cancer, and worry that it will change or spread.
 Some men on active surveillance decide to have treatment even though there are no signs of any changes in their cancer.